jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### First time user

-- As a first time user i would want to gain insight as to what type of establishment the bar is
+1. As a first time user i would want to gain insight as to what type of establishment the bar is
+2. As a first time user i would want to know more about the bar
-- As a first time user i would want to know where the bar is located
+3. As a first time user i would want to know where the bar is located
-- As a first time user i would want to know the opening hours of the bar
+4. As a first time user i would want to know the opening hours of the bar
-- As a first time user i would want to know the drinks available and their prices
+5. As a first time user i would want to know the drinks available and their prices

 #### Returning user

-- As a returning user i would want to know of recent news related to the bar
+6. As a returning user i would want to know of recent news related to the bar
-- As a returning user i would want to see the menu
+7. As a returning user i would want to see the menu
-- As a returning user i would want to find the phone number to book a table via telephone
+8. As a returning user i would want to find the phone number to book a table via telephone
-- As a returning use i would want to see the opening times
+9. As a returning use i would want to see the opening times
-- As a returning user i would want to book a table via an online booking system
+10. As a returning user i would want to book a table via an online booking system
-- As a returning user i would want to find the owners social media accounts
+11. As a returning user i would want to find the owners social media accounts

 #### Site owner

-- As a site owner i would like to introduce the bar to potential clients
+12. As a site owner i would like to introduce the bar to potential clients
-- As the site owner i would want to be able to take bookings via an online form booking system
+13. As the site owner i would want to be able to take bookings via an online form booking system
-- As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+14. As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu

 ## Design